Adam5Wu/micronucleus/USBExport.md

 Inspired by [plasticassius's fork](https://github.com/plasticassius/micronucleus), this fork aims to enable exporting of full USB functionality to user program, in order to make more efficient use of flash storage.
+The new bootloader is slightly larger in size, and the inflation is mostly due to the need export USB features that are not used in the bootloader, but potentially useful in user programs.

+Bootloader size (for attiny85):
+- No interrupt endpoint: 1894 bytes
+- With interrupt endpoint 1: 2048 bytes
+- With interrupt endpoint 1 (+halt support): 2128 bytes
+- With interrupt endpoint 1 (+halt support, usbFunctionWrite, usbFunctionRead): 2254 bytes

 # How to examples
 A modified Digistump DigiMouse library and Arduino project is included in the [examples direcotry](examples/DigisparkMouseLite).

 The original project generates a 4,332 byte binary;
-while the "lite" version which uses bootloader exported USB function generates 2,156 byte binary.
+while the "lite" version which uses bootloader exported USB function generates 2,118 byte binary.
 The saving is over 2KB.
-- If PRNG functions (random, etc.) is removed, the binary is further reduced to 1,332 bytes
+- If PRNG functions (random, etc.) is removed, the binary is further reduced to 1,294 bytes
   - This means bootloader + the mouse program together fit even MCU with 4KB of flash

 # Caveats
 ## Bootloader compatibility
 - This bootloader (with USB export) behaves exactly like the original, so completely compatible functionality-wise
   - User programs that include their own V-USB will still work as expected.
-- The new bootloader is slightly larger in size (2214 bytes + 26 byte padding), about 400~600 bytes larger than original
-  - The inflation is mostly due to the need export USB features that are not used in the bootloader (but potentially useful in user programs

 ## Non-standard VUSB implementation
 The bootloader uses [interrupt-free VUSB](https://cpldcpu.wordpress.com/2014/03/02/interrupt-free-v-usb/),